expopro/statistics/README.md

-# statistics
+# Histogram
-Statistical Functions and Charts based on Javascript frameworks like Google Charts or freely coded in PHP and CSS
+This branch contains the Histogram calling file and PHP class files only.